luccasr73/firebase-cloud-functions-samples/admin-functions/README.md

                                 });
                             })
                             .catch((error) => {
-                                console.log("There was an error deleting the user", error);
+                                console.log('There was an error deleting the user ', error);
                                 //send a message to client web if occurred an
                                 //error on user delete
                                 res.status(400).send({